azret/dots/README.md

 # Dots

-An easy to use machine learning library for .NET
+An easy to use machine learning library in C#

 ## Identity Function